 Here’s where to find Sydney’s best cheesecake.

-A walk to Jilian’s Bakery is always soundtracked by KT Tunstall’s Suddenly I See.
-With a simple vision of creating vintage cakes and service to boot, Jilian’s is easily one of the best places to grab cake in Sydney, and cheesecake for that matter.
+A walk to Sydney Cakery is always soundtracked by KT Tunstall’s Suddenly I See.
+With a simple vision of creating vintage cakes and service to boot, this spot is easily one of the best places to grab cake in Sydney, and cheesecake for that matter.
 Located on Elizabeth Street (conveniently a three-minute walk from Central Station), this rustic bakery sports old-time vibes with treats like Granny’s apple pie, angel food cake with all the chantilly cream, and babycakes too.
 However, when you have a hankering for a damn good cheesecake, the New York baked cheesecake is what dreams are made of.

-The beauty here is that while Jilian’s ticks off the OG flavour, the team here also whips up mixed berry, white chocolate raspberry, salted caramel, blueberry, black forest, fudge brownie, strawberry, passion fruit, mango, and a weekly surprise flavour cheesecake as well.
+Here you'll find the OG flavour alongside mixed berry, white chocolate raspberry, salted caramel, blueberry, black forest, fudge brownie, strawberry, passion fruit, mango, and a weekly surprise flavour cheesecake as well.
 Our suggestion?
 The Neapolitan wins every time.
 You can also add toppings like caramel drizzle, popcorn, and chocolate shards.

 Let’s be honest, Pasticceria Papa does Sydney a real solid when it comes to providing decadent desserts, like for example, their unholy ricotta cheesecake (you haven’t really indulged if you’ve never conquered one of these).
 Behind closed doors, the man at the helm of it all is Salvatore Papa who has been whipping up delicious Italian treats for over 30 years in Sydney, and we count ourselves lucky for that.